 Figure 6.3 below shows the proportion of households that have been exposed to the Land Tenure Regularisation (LTR) programme by district.
-Burera district has 61.3% of households that have been exposed to the LTR programme.
+41% of households in Nyabihu district have been exposed to the LTR programme.
 This proportion is 54.1% country-wide on average.